SP7-Pro/cpp-quick/1-Getting-Started.md

 |5             |Access Denied |
 |8             |Out of Memory |

-Windows has alot that just these that are mentioned here, It has 500 distinct return codes!
+Windows has alot than just these that are mentioned here, It has 500 distinct return codes!
 You can read about them [here](https://learn.microsoft.com/en-us/windows/win32/debug/system-error-codes--0-499-).